alexsoluweb/wp-scripts/readme.md

 These scripts allow you to update WordPress files and database from the server to your local environment and vice versa with the help of wp-cli and rsync under the hood.

-It can also set you up, with no time, a blank Wordpress project, the vhost, etc. or from a git remote repository.
+It can also set you up, in no time, with a blank Wordpress project, the vhost, etc.
-Take a look at ./scripts/init.sh and adapt it to your development environment.
+Take a look at ./scripts/wp-init.sh and adapt it to your development environment setup.

 ## Installation prerequist